parsons-python-summer-2020/git-book-activity/README.md

 In this repository, there are 300 pages to a book that hasn't been written.
 Follow along with the instructions to get into the workflow.
 It is highly recommended that you go over the terms in Atlassian's Git overview here: https://www.atlassian.com/git/tutorials/source-code-management

 For Git, you need to know the following key terms:
-* Repository, or repo: the container for all the code that will be controlled and monitored by Git
+* **Repository, or repo** the container for all the code that will be controlled and monitored by Git
-* Branch: a different version of the repository that contains a series of changes that are grouped as a single set.
+* **Branch** a different version of the repository that contains a series of changes that are grouped as a single set.
 A repository can have multiple branches.
 There is usually a Master Branch and a Development Branch
 * Local: the version of the repository that exists on your machine.
 When used to describe branches, they are branches that are present and available on the machine.
 * Remote: the version of the repository that exists online, this is its own set of branches entirely.
 Remote is not worked on directly.
 * Clone: creating a local copy of the remote repository